bitzj2015/SpinML-Artifact/README.md

 ### Software Requirements
 The experiments were performed on a server running `Ubuntu 20.04.1 LTS`.
 Hence, Linux environment is recommended for this project.
 This is not tested on another operating systems.

-1. Install Python version 3.10.
+1. Install Python version 3.10 and required libraries.
 It is recommended to create and install packages in a virtual environment (e.g: conda).

   ```
   conda create -n spinml python=3.10 -y
   conda activate spinml
   pip install --upgrade pip
+  pip install -r requirements.txt
   ```

-2. Install the following Python libraries which are required to run scripts under `src/privacy/` folder:
+2. Specifically, the following Python libraries are required to run scripts under `src/privacy/` folder:

   ```
   numpy==1.24.4